-For its services with respect to the Partners Fund, the Adviser is entitled to receive an annual management fee calculated daily and payable monthly (and deducted proportionately from each class of shares) of 0.75% of the Fund's average daily net assets.
-Prior to January 31, 2020, the Adviser received a fee of 0.90% of the Fund's average daily net assets and paid the operating expenses of the Partners Fund excluding fees payable to the Adviser, brokerage fees and commissions, taxes, interest expense, interest and dividend expenses on securities sold short, the costs of acquired fund fees and expenses, 12b-1 fees, shareholder service fees, and extraordinary expenses.
+For its services with respect to the Partners Fund, the Adviser is entitled to receive an annual management fee calculated daily and payable monthly (and deducted proportionately from each class of shares) of 0.75% of the Fund's daily net assets.
+Prior to January 31, 2020, the Adviser received a fee of 0.90% of the Fund's daily net assets and paid the operating expenses of the Partners Fund excluding fees payable to the Adviser, brokerage fees and commissions, taxes, interest expense, interest and dividend expenses on securities sold short, the costs of acquired fund fees and expenses, 12b-1 fees, shareholder service fees, and extraordinary expenses.
 The following table describes the advisory fees earned and waived and the Fund expenses reimbursed by the Adviser with respect to the Partners Fund for the last three fiscal years of the Partners Fund.

-Partners Fund 2020 2019 2018

-Gross Advisory Fees \$190,074 \$205,958 \$129,472

-Waivers and/or \$129,235 \$0 \$0

-Reimbursements

-Net Advisory Fees \$60,839 \$205,958 \$129,472
+Partners Fund 2023 2022 2021 Gross Advisory Fees \$843,518 \$529,608 \$298,216 Fee Waivers and/or Expense Reimbursements \$318,855 \$274,989 \$207,860 Net Advisory Fees \$524,663 \$254,619 \$90,356

-For its services with respect to the Focused SCV Fund, the Adviser is entitled to receive an annual management fee calculated daily and payable monthly (and deducted proportionately from each class of shares) of 0.90% of the Fund's average daily net assets The following table describes the advisory fees earned and waived and the Fund expenses reimbursed by the Adviser with respect to the Focused SCV Fund for the Fund's initial fiscal year.
+For its services with respect to the Focused SCV Fund, the Adviser is entitled to receive an annual management fee calculated daily and payable monthly (and deducted proportionately from each class of shares) of 0.90% of the Fund's daily net assets The following table describes the advisory fees earned and waived and the Fund expenses reimbursed by the Adviser with respect to the Focused SCV Fund for the last three fiscal years of the Focused SCV Fund.